 5.4.
 Right to object and to removal

 The user has the right at any time to withdraw his/her consent to the processing of personal data.
-If the user contacts us by email (contact form), he/she may object to the storage of his/her personal data at any time.
+If the user contacts us via contact form or e-mail, he/she may object to the storage of his/her personal data at any time.
 Should this occur, it will not be possible to continue the conversation; consent must be withdrawn over the telephone.

 In such an event, all personal data stored in the course of the contact will be erased.

 6.1.
 Description, purpose and extent of data processing

 You can subscribe to a free newsletter on our website.
 The newsletter is sent when the user registers on the website.
 During the process, the data from the input mask is sent to us when registering for the newsletter.
 The following information is obligatorily collected with the registration:

 - Last name